MelisaDev/melisa/README.md

 THIS LIBRARY IS CURRENTLY UNDER DEVELOPMENT!
 </h2>

-<h3 align="center">Every provided example or a feature is not ready or may sbe changed in the future</h3>
+<h3 align="center">Every provided example or a feature is not ready or may be changed in the future</h3>

 ## About
 <strong>MelisaPy</strong> is a Discord microframework for Python 3